ccwutw/bionemo-framework/README.md

 ## Pydantic Configuration

 BioNeMo 2 provides two entrypoints for models with both argparse and pydantic.
 Both documented in the `Models` section below.
 Pydantic based configuration is designed to accept a configuration json file as input, along with context specific arguments (e.g., should we resume from existing checkpoints?).
-These JSON configs go through a Pydantic Validator, in this case referred to as `MainConfig`.
+These YAML configs go through a Pydantic Validator, in this case referred to as `MainConfig`.
 This Config is composed of several other Pydantic models, see the class definition for details.
 To pre-populate a config with reasonable defaults for various standard models, we provide 'recipes.'
-These are simple methods that instantiate the config object and then serialize it to a JSON configuration file.
+These are simple methods that instantiate the config object and then serialize it to a YAML configuration file.
 From this file, you may either submit it directly, or modify the various parameters to meet your usecase.
 For example, Weights and biases, devices, precision, and dataset options are all extremely useful to modify.
 Then, you would submit this config for training.

 These two workflows are packaged as executables when esm2 or geneformer are installed with pip.
 These commands will appear as: